alekstar79/color-picker/README.md

 Then, to install as an extension, you need to open chrome://extensions/ select - download the unpacked extension and specify the path to the application directory.
 Just to run the script, it is enough to open the index file in the browser.
+Further integration of the script is assigned to the developer of the final application.

 It should be noted that the EyeDropper API is an experimental technology and is supported only by Chrome, Edge and Opera.

 ![review](review.gif "Color Picker")